sanjmgr/luddite/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

 # luddite

+# TODO

+1. Typing Intro
+2. Drag and dropable repo cards
+3. Display statistics content on cards only when hover
+4. Since being SPA, make scroll to the corresponding component while click on link to navigate
+5. Loading spinner